State Standards Mastery - Class Report

 If you change the students the report is being created for, you will need to select Update Report again to make the data refresh.

-- In the row for each student, you can see the student's level of mastery for each standard, based on the student's most recent assessments.
+- In the row for each student, you can see the student's level of mastery for each standard, based on the student's most recent assessments (based on the chosen subject).
 Note that these are not test scores: they represent the level of mastery the student has for each standard: Beginning (0–59% mastery), Developing (60–79% mastery), or Secure (80–100% mastery).

 If the table is too wide to fit the screen, a scrollbar will appear below it.